-1. Financial Transactions with the university:
+a.
+Financial Transactions with the University:

 The Business Office is responsible for matters relating to student financial transactions.
-Students who owe debts to the university may be denied enrollment or readmission and may have official transcripts withheld until the debt is paid.
+Students who owe debts to the University may be denied enrollment or readmission and may have official transcripts withheld until the debt is paid.

-2. Other Offenses:
+b.
+Other Offenses: